Concordium/concordium-node-sdk-js/docs/pages/verifiable-presentations.md

 ## JSON representation

-The `VerifiablePresentationRequestV1`, `VerifiablePresentationV1`, and `VerifiableAuditRecord` can be represented as JSON by calling the associated `.toJSON` method (will also be called implicitly with `JSON.stringify`).
+The `VerifiablePresentationRequestV1`, `VerifiablePresentationV1`, and `VerifiableAuditRecordV1` can be represented as
+JSON by calling the associated `.toJSON` method (will also be called implicitly with `JSON.stringify`).
 Correspondingly, parsing the JSON values can be done with the `.fromJSON` function exposed for each type.